stevenrskelton/build-action-file-receiver/README.md

 ## GitHub Action Install

-(These assume you are using _"com.eed3si9n" % "sbt-assembly"_ to create executable jars that containing all necessary dependencies)
+- Copy `http-mave-receiver.sbt` to the root directory of your project.

-- Copy `publishToGitHubPackages.sbt` and `uploadByPut.sbt` to the root directory of your SBT project.
+- Add plugins to _project/plugins.sbt_ in your project.
-- Copy `upload-assembly-to-maven-put.yml` to the `.github/workflows` folder in your project.
+- Copy `.github/workflows/http-maven-receiver-*.yml` to the `.github/workflows` folder in your project.
-- Create new `PUT_URI` environmental variable in your `upload-assembly-to-maven-put.yml` workflow, or hard-code it into the YML file.
+- Create new `PUT_URI` environmental variable in your `http-maven-receiver-*.yml` workflow, or hard-code it into the YML file in the `env` section.

 example:
 ```shell